deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 # Notes

 <sub>a.
 I didn't want to use [a custom stack](#iterators) but ended up having it?
 Not really.
 The user of `Coro` doesn't have to write a custom stack every time there is a recursion.
-Instead, we use a `vector<char>` as a generic stack which is hidden from users </sub>
+Instead, I use a generic call stack which I hide from users </sub>